elastest/elastest-torm/docs/index.md

 This appication provides a friendly GUI to ElasTest TORM Platform, allowing to the users managment theirs test in a simple way.

 #### ElasTest TORM Server Application
-This application is the ElasTest TORM backend that provides the API to the Web Client Application to access the resources and implements integration with the rest of the platform services.
+This application is the ElasTest TORM backend that provides the API to the Web Client Application to access the resources and implements integration with the rest of the ElasTest services.
 It is a Java Application developed with SpringBoot, the Spring solution for creating stand-alone applications as quickly as possible.

-#### ElasTest TORM Platform Services
+#### ElasTest TORM Services
 ElasTest TORM uses several external components to implement the features it offers.
 These services are shown in the diagram and described below.

 - **[MySql DB:](https://www.mysql.com/)** The DDBB System that uses the ElasTest TORM to store the persistent data, necessary to manage the Projects, TJobs, Suts and Executions.